ALTIBASE/Documents/Manuals/Altibase_7.1/eng/General Reference-1.Data Types & Altibase Properties.md

 #### Overview

 The LOB (which stands for Large Object) data type is for holding large amounts of data.
-Up to 2 GB can be stored in one column of LOB data.
+Up to 4GB-1byte can be stored in one column of LOB data.
 Unlike other data types, the length of a LOB column does not need to be specified when a table is created.
 Additionally, more than one LOB type column can be defined in a table.

 The LOB data type is divided into the Binary Large Object (BLOB) type, which is for holding binary data such as image and video files, and the Character Large Object (CLOB) type, which is for holding string data.